projecttacoma/measure-repository/service/README.md

 Note that the measure repository service only supports Measure and Library resources.
 All other resource types will be ignored during bundle upload.

 If a resource does not have an id, it will be assigned a unique id during the upload process.
+If a resource is not in `active` status, it will be coerced to `active`.

 ### Transaction Bundle Upload
 The server supports transaction bundle uploads via the `:/base_version/` endpoint (ex. `/4_0_1/`).